 The Society Activities include:

-- Archiving - preserving and cataloguing historical material.
+- Archiving - preserving, enriching and cataloguing historical material.

-- Supporting - restoration of early equipment for display and demonstration.
+- Restoring Objects – we restore early equipment for display and demonstration.

 The activities of the Society are managed by a steering group, who are: